DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 ## Rerunning Tests

 You can rerun tests from the **Report** view.
 To rerun all tests in the test run, use the IMAGE button.
-If there are failed tests, you can rerun them separately using the IMAGE button.
+If there are failed tests, you can use the IMAGE button to rerun them separately.

 IMAGE